hokageCV/etchAsketch/README.md

 # Etch A Sketch
-The Etch A Sketch is a simple drawing tool that allows users to create drawings using their mouse.
-The tool can be accessed [here](https://hokagecv.github.io/etchAsketch/)
+The [Etch A Sketch](https://hokagecv.github.io/etchAsketch/) is a simple drawing tool that allows users to create drawings using their mouse.

 ## Features
 - Simple and easy-to-use interface